 DAPHNE: Why do you think that it’s so important for teachers to sit down and do these calculations like right now, like right after they listened to this interview?

 EMILY MARETSKY: It’s important to know where you’re at.
 A lot of people are just blindly saving for retirement.
 Honestly, I was blindly saving for retirement for most of my twenties and had no idea how much I had or how much that was going to give me in retirement.

 Figuring out what your pension is going to give you, figuring out how much you will amass in your own personal savings by the time you retire just kind of gives you a better picture.
-So for example, maybe you’d sit down and people who stay in the New York city, public schools for 30-35 years have a massive pension.
+So for example, maybe you’d sit down and people who stay in the New York City public schools for 30 to 35 years have a massive pension.

 Some of those folks are also putting away $20,000 per year into their 403B.
 So when they realize how much that’s going to give them a retirement, they’re like, “Oh, maybe I don’t need that much.”

 So they can start actually decreasing how much they need to save for retirement and start putting that into a down payment account.
 Instead they’re like so many things you can better plan for.
 If you understand more about how each of these pieces work.